Tugbanur-f/Using-API-project/README.md

 - Allow users to filter news articles by category (e.g., Sports, Technology, Politics).
 - Add keyup to the search button.
 - Add focus to input
+- Keep the latest news on the main page.

 ## Could-Have Features
 - Users can click on articles to view detailed news on a separate page.